 Overview.
 Program fees and expenses include a variable Annualized Asset-Based Fees, a fixed Account Fee, and certain fixed Additional Fees assessed on a per-event basis (e.g., withdrawals by paper check), all as described below.
 Except for the fees described in this section, there are currently no other fees or charges imposed by or payable to the Program by you in connection with opening or maintaining your Account.
-The

-Board will from time-to-time review the Program fees and may revise the Program fee structure.
+The Board will from time-to-time review the Program fees and may revise the Program fee structure.
 Fees are subject to change at any time without notice.

 Account Fee.
-The annual Account Fee, which covers the costs of administering the Program, is \$26.00 per year.
-The Account Fee is paid in part to the Program Administrator (\$22.00 per year) and in part to NEST (\$4.00 per year).
-The \$26.00 Account Fee payable to the Program Administrator and NEST is assessed quarterly at the rate of \$6.50 per Account (equivalent to \$2.17 per month).
+The annual Account Fee, which covers the costs of administering the Program, is \$22.00 per year.
+The \$22.00 Account Fee payable to the Program Administrator is assessed quarterly at the rate of \$5.50 per quarter.
 The annual Account Fee is not factored into any Unit Value.
 Units in your Account will be liquidated by the Program Administrator as required for payment of the Account Fee.
 If your Account is invested in more than one Investment Option, Units will be liquidated from the Investment Options in which the Account is invested in the following order, as applicable, for payment of the Account Fee: the Capital Preservation Option, Target Retirement Date Option, Fixed Income Option, International Equity Option, US Equity Option, as applicable and in that order.